Block Paving Driveway Cost

 Natural Stone

-Natural stone is the most expensive brick for block paving and costs £50 - £105 per m².
 They’re usually mined or quarried and are naturally sourced.
 You can choose from granite, limestone, slate and sandstone.
 All are long-lasting and don’t discolour with age.
 Most stone is frost resistant and low maintenance.

 What Does Block Paving Entail?

 When having a driveway installed, the first step would normally be to locate all services (gas and water pipes, electric cables and drainage) and ensure digging out the drive will not cause any issues.
-Then the planning will be considered, if you are diverting rainwater from your property onto the street, then planning permission will be required.

 Once planning is taken care of, the existing driveway can be dug out and waste material removed.
 Drainage can then be laid to soakaways.

-Next, the membrane will be put down followed by 150mm hardcore compacted down with whacker, then 40mm of sharp sand.
 The paving blocks can then be laid, and any steps required can be built to the front door.
 Kiln-dried sand is used to fill any gaps.

-Any other related hard landscaping jobs should be done at the same time as the driveway to reduce overall costs, for example laying any paths or edging, plus of course walls/fencing, which works well with a new driveway and finish the job off nicely.
+Any other related hard landscaping jobs should be done at the same time as the driveway to reduce overall costs, for example laying any paths or edging, plus of course walls/fencing, which works well with a new driveway and finishes the job off nicely.

 There are many cost factors that you may want to consider, especially if you’re on a tight budget.

-One of the main cost factors is the condition of the ground you’re placing the new driveway on.
-If you need an old drive removing, or the foundation digging out of a garden, you can expect to pay for skip hire (between £65 - £170) and labour for 1-3 days (£150 - £200 per day).
+If you need an old drive removing, or the foundation digging out of a garden, you can expect to pay for skip hire (between £65 and £170) and labour for 1 to 3 days (£150 to £200 per day).

-If your driveway is being built over a garden, it may need a weed membrane underneath it, which costs an extra £40 per 100m2.
 When you’re working out a location for your drive, try to avoid any drains or manholes, as you’ll need an inspection which can cost a fee.

 jackhammer drive